LucHermitte/lh-vim-lib/doc/Project.md

 third-party code side by side with the code I'm working on.
 With tabs, this isn't possible.

+## Regarding environment variables

+At this point, we cannot unset environment variables.
+As a consequence, I've prefered setting them on-the-fly and locally only when we need to use them.

 ## Miscelleanous stuff

  * `lh#project#root()` shall not fill `p:paths.sources,` but return a value.